nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 title: User Guide
 ---

+## What is VolunSync?
+VolunSync is a desktop app for **Non-Governmental Organisations** that require keeping track of volunteers and volunteering events, optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, VolunSync can get your event and personnel management tasks done faster than traditional GUI apps.

 ## Learn About Commands Supported By VolunSync
 VolunSync supports the following types of commands to help you manage your volunteers and events.